httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 during the TLS handshake.
 In many cases, servers choose to maintain separate certificates for different origins but still desire the benefits of a shared HTTP connection.
-This document defines a capability for servers to use and to authenticate with those seperate certificates over a shared connection.
+This document defines a capability for servers to use and to authenticate with those separate certificates over a shared connection.

-The ability to maintain seperate certificates for different origins can also allow proxies that cache content from secondary origins to communicate to clients that they can service some of those origins directly, allowing the proxy to behave as a TLS-terminating reverse proxy for those origins instead of
+The ability to maintain separate certificates for different origins can also allow proxies that cache content from secondary origins to communicate to clients that they can service some of those origins directly, allowing the proxy to behave as a TLS-terminating reverse proxy for those origins instead of